bekahsealey/specia-child/README.md

 			* In the right sidebar under the logo image, enter an alt text description of your image
 			* Click "Select" at the bottom right corner of the screen
 		5. Click "Save & Publish" at the top right corner of the Customize side panel.
-		6. Click the back arrow next to "Customizing Site Identity" directly below the "Save & Publish" button
+		6. Click the back arrow next to "Customizing Site Identity" directly below the "Save & Publish" button (scroll up if it is not visible)
 2. Skip sections "Colors", "Header Image", "Background Image", "Menus", and "Widgets"
 3. Setting up Static Front Page
 	* Click "Static Front Page"